marcopeg/marcopeg.github.io/content/posts/2019/free-website-with-gatsby-and-gitpod.md

 ![new repo](./media/gatsby-gitpod-new-workspace.jpg)

 It's quite unbelievable.
-Gitpod.io gives you a fully working virtual environment that runs VSCode as web application.
+Gitpod.io gives you a fully working virtual environment that runs VSCode as a web application.
 It is based on Docker and you can configure almost everything about it.
-At the moment of writing they have a **free plan of 100 hours/mo** that you can use for both public and private repositories.
+At the moment of writing, they have a **free plan of 100 hours/mo** that you can use for both public and private repositories.

 ---